onmyway133/LighterAppDelegate/README.md

 }
 ```

-### Inheritance
+### Protocol Conformance

 - Conform to protocol `LighterAppDelegate`
 - Implement `dispatcher()`
 - `LighterAppDelegate` has protocol extension with default implementations for `App State Changes` and `URL` events, which is suitable for common usage.
+- If you want to receive more events, add more functions inside your AppDelegate and dispatch to your `Dispatcher`

 ```swift
 @UIApplicationMain